beckswu/beckswu.github.io/_posts/2019-07-12-Convolution-NN.markdown

 #### As Binary Classification Problem

-Triplet loss is one good way to learn the parameters of a C onvNet for a face recognition
+Triplet loss is one good way to learn the parameters of a ConvNet for a face recognition

 Another way to train neural network is to take a pair neural networks to take Siamese Network and have them <span style="color:red">both compute these embeddings $$f\left( x^{\left(i \right) } \right)$$  ( maybe 128 feature vector) and use these input to a logistic regression to make prediction</span>, if output = 1, they are the same person whereas output = 0 they are different persons

 ![](/img/post/cnn/week4pic3.png)

-The output $$\hat y$$ will be
+The output $$\hat y$$ will be (element-wise difference of encodings)

 $$
 \hat y = \sigma \left(\underbrace{\sum_{k=1}^{128} w_k\mid f\left( x^{\left(i \right) } \right)_k - f\left( x^{\left(j \right) } \right)_k  \mid}_{ \text{element-wise difference in absolute values between encodings} } + b \right)